ogradyc01/GoldenCheetah/Video-media-(e.g.-The-Sufferfest)-and-workout-files.md

 * You have set up one or more devices such as ANT+ sensors (HR, power, speed, cadence), Computrainer, Tacx Fortius, etc.
 * You have installed [VLC Player](http://www.videolan.org/vlc/index.html) and checked that this can play your video files.
-* You have ERG files for your workouts (ERG files for The Sufferfest videos are available [here](https://docs.google.com/spreadsheets/d/1ehIbV4Kldv_k82JtadNavpeZaI7o9JGHoWghDitrM-4/edit#gid=145494434).
+* You have ERG or MRC files for your workouts (ERG & MRC files for The Sufferfest videos are available [here](https://docs.google.com/spreadsheets/d/1ehIbV4Kldv_k82JtadNavpeZaI7o9JGHoWghDitrM-4/edit#gid=145494434).

 # Setting up your video & workout library
 Tools -> Scan disk for videos and workouts...